Digital Living: Technology And Automation In London Property

-For the developers of contemporary property, particularly in London where investors flock to buy luxury housing, it is becoming increasingly important to include technological innovation when planning new projects.
+For the developers of the contemporary property, particularly in London where investors flock to buy luxury housing, it is becoming increasingly important to include technological innovation when planning new projects.

 Battersea Square Mews in SW11 is an example of a development designed with integrated appliances in mind.
 The brand new houses and apartments have a number of digital features integrated into their design.
 As well as underfloor heating and a security system the homes benefit from an intelligent built-in lighting system, whole house ventilation/heat recovery and a multi-room audio system.

 This kind of automated home management is great news for buyers looking for extra stability and security.
 Often such innovation comes with an increased price tag but with prestigious designers and top electrical brands on board properties like those at Battersea Square Mews will retain functionality and style, as well as adapting more seamlessly with future tech developments.

 If such innovations sound great but classic property styles appeal to you more than the gloss of new build, fear not; many Victorian, Edwardian and Georgian properties in the Capital have been updated with the digitally augmented lifestyle in mind.
 London is far from short of period properties where technological tweaks have made life easier/made for more seamless stylish living.
 Underfloor heating, in particular, is something to look out for – this feature appears in a range of properties from Victorian cottages to maisonettes.